apache/iotdb/site/REDEME.md

 				  },
 ```

+## sidebar

-sidebar: the first one is a jump link, and children is the jump link that supplements this document
+The first one is a jump link, and children is the jump link that supplements this document

-The total link is the domain name of the site + the specified language version (/ or / zh /) + the link of the sidebar + the link of the children
+**The total link is the domain name of the site + the specified language version (/ or / zh /) + the link of the sidebar + the link of the children**

 For other sidebar property configuration, see vuepress tutorialhttps://vuepress.vuejs.org/theme/default-theme-config.html#sidebar

-If you find it difficult to find in progress, directly ctrl + F search / UserGuide / master / Jump to that piece, Chinese is / zh / UserGuide / master /
+If you find it difficult to find in progress, directly ctrl + F search **/UserGuide/master/** Jump to that piece, Chinese is **/zh/UserGuide/master/**

 ![1585915743956](https://user-images.githubusercontent.com/37333508/78359162-121ce480-75e7-11ea-87ab-7ab61d5cda39.png)